Nucleon effective mass in hot dense matter: Introduction

-For our purpose, we employ the BHF model \cite{bbg1,bbg2} extended to asymmetric nuclear matter and finite temperature \cite{bbg3,bbg4}.
-The realistic Argonne $V_{18}$ two-body nucleon-nucleon (NN) potential \cite{av18} is used, together with the consistent microscopic TBF \cite{tbf1,tbf2,tbf3,tbf4} for correctly reproducing the empirical saturation point of symmetric nuclear matter.
+For this purpose, we employ the BHF model \cite{bbg1,bbg2} extended to asymmetric nuclear matter and finite temperature \cite{bbg3,bbg4}.
+The realistic Argonne $V_{18}$ two-body nucleon-nucleon ($NN$) potential \cite{av18} is used, together with the consistent microscopic TBF \cite{tbf1,tbf2,tbf3,tbf4} for correctly reproducing the empirical saturation point of symmetric nuclear matter.
 Previously, the temperature dependence of the effective mass has been studied within BHF with or without the inclusion of TBF \cite{bbg4,Lej86,Bal88,Bom94,Gra87,Bom06,Zuo06}.
 In the present study, we use the exact expression of the angular integration for the center-of-mass (c.m.) momentum to improve the reliability and the convergence of the BHF code.
-In earlier BHF studies an average c.m.~momentum approximation was usually adopted, which could lead to different predictions for high-order contributions in describing the bulk properties for nuclear matter and the EOS \cite{th1,sh1}, and should be improved in the studies of nucleon s.p.~properties.
-With the inclusion of TBF, the resulting saturation density is $0.186\fm3$ and the energy per baryon at saturation is $-14.5\mev$ \cite{sh1}.
-They are somewhat different from the values ($0.198\fm3$, $−15.0\mev$) reported in the original paper \cite{tbf1,tbf2}, indicating the effects caused by the exact treatment of the c.m.~momentum.
+In earlier BHF studies an average-c.m.-momentum approximation was usually adopted, which could lead to different predictions for high-order contributions in describing the bulk properties for nuclear matter and the EOS \cite{th1}, and should be improved in the studies of nucleon s.p.~properties.

 The paper is organized as follows.
 We provide the BHF formalism for hot asymmetric nuclear matter in Sec.~II, including the extension to full evaluation of the c.m.~momentum.
 Sec.~III presents the s.p.~effective masses in both nuclear matter and NS matter, together with their analytic fitting formula.
 Sec.~IV gives a summary of this work.